 If the company is having a closedown (for example, closing for 2 weeks over Christmas) then, as this MBIE article explains, you may pay out the 8% Holiday pay for employees who have been employed for less than a year.
 If the employee has taken any leave hours in advance, those hours should be deducted from the payment made.

 If you do so in FlexiTime, after you've finalised the pay you will also need to edit the employee (Setup > Employees) and on their Leave tab change their Next Holiday Anniversary to be the nominated date that the closedown will begin and make a note on the Employees Notes tab as to why their Holiday Anniversary was changed.
+If desired, you can also set both the Gross Earnings to Date and Holidays Paid fields on the Leave tab to 0 at this time (their overall balances and entitlements remain the same whether you do this or not, but clearing these fields starts them with a clean slate for the new anniversary year).

 However, we recommend using the alternative approach and recording the period as Annual Leave.
 It gives a clearer record of what happened, and means that the paid amounts will fall naturally into your pay periods making the tax calculation simple.